 At Graham Family Law, our child custody lawyers can provide a step-by-step plan to navigate this complex situation, protect your rights, and ensure your child’s interests are prioritized when faced with the question, “What do I do if my ex moves with the kids without telling me first?”
 By calling us today at 210-308-6448, you take the proactive step needed to protect your rights and ensure your child’s well-being.
 Don’t face this challenging situation alone – let Graham Family Law be your advocate, offering the guidance and support necessary to address your concerns and find a resolution that prioritizes your child’s interests.

-This guide will help you understand the steps you can take if your ex relocates with your kids without your knowledge or consent.
-We’ll cover legal actions, communication tips, ways to protect your rights, and how to manage the emotional toll on you and your children.
+This guide is designed to help you navigate the steps to take if your ex moves with your children without your knowledge or agreement.
+It will explore legal options, offer communication strategies, explain how to safeguard your rights, and provide advice for coping with the emotional impact on both you and your kids.

 The first thing to determine is whether this relocation violates any custody or visitation agreements in place.
 Unauthorized relocation occurs when one parent moves with the children without getting approval from the other parent or the court, especially if custody arrangements explicitly require consent for such changes.